Cyber Rights

 Cyber Rights: Defending Free Speech in the Digital Age is a non-fiction book about cyberlaw, written by free speech lawyer Mike Godwin.
 It was first published in 1998 by Times Books.
 It was republished in 2003 as a revised edition by The MIT Press.
 Godwin graduated from the University of Texas School of Law in 1990 and was the first staff counsel for the Electronic Frontier Foundation.
 Written with a first-person perspective, Cyber Rights offers a background in the legal issues and history pertaining to free speech on the Internet.
 It documents the author's experiences in defending free speech online, and puts forth the thesis that "the remedy for the abuse of free speech is more speech".
 Godwin emphasizes that decisions made about the expression of ideas on the Internet affect freedom of speech in other media as well, as granted by the First Amendment to the United States Constitution.

 The book was received favorably by Library Journal, where it was "Recommended for anyone concerned about expression on the Internet and democratic society."
 Publishers Weekly noted Godwin's "unusually broad view of free speech", and criticized the author for viewing issues "filtered through rose-colored screens".
 The Philadelphia Inquirer highlighted Cyber Rights among "1998's Best Reading".

-Author

-Godwin is a graduate of the University of Texas School of Law.
-At the time of the book's first publication, Godwin was employed as a staff counsel at EFF.
-He had been hired as EFF's first staff counsel after graduating from law school in 1990.
-Law Library Journal noted, "In this position, he worked on the frontlines of the fight to make sure that freedom of expression is more than tolerated, that in fact it is able to flourish in cyberspace."

-Cyber Rights: Defending Free Speech in the Digital Age is Godwin's first book.
-Godwin described himself as a civil libertarian.
-From 1997 to 1998, Godwin was a fellow of the Media Studies Center.
-In 2007, he took a research fellowship at Yale University.
-Godwin became general counsel for Wikimedia Foundation in July 2007.